 Addressing Flutter's Gradle Compatibility Concerns

-Command Description
+Command | Description |

-ext.kotlin_version = '1.5.20' Specifies the Kotlin version to be used throughout the project to ensure compatibility with the Android Gradle plugin.
+ext.kotlin_version = '1.5.20' | Gives the version of Kotlin that should be used for the duration of the project in order to make sure that it works with the Android Gradle plugin. |

-./gradlew assembleDebug --stacktrace --info Runs the Gradle build for the debug configuration with stacktrace and informational output for enhanced debugging.
+./gradlew assembleDebug --stacktrace --info | Enables more effective debugging by executing the Gradle build for the debug setting with stacktrace and informative output. |

-./gradlew assembleDebug --scan Executes the Gradle build for the debug configuration and generates a build scan for detailed insights into the build process.
+./gradlew assembleDebug --scan | Carries out the Gradle build for the debug configuration and produces a build scan to provide comprehensive build process information. |

-Understanding Gradle Script Enhancements for Flutter Projects
+Recognizing Improvements to the Gradle Script for Flutter Projects

 Gradle Build Script Modification